katelin-cherry/BIOE521/KatelinCherry_Team11.md

 $ sudo -s\
 #_ (general user gets $, root user gets #.
 Warning that you have infinite power over the system)\
 $ rm /bin/bash\
-^won’t run because bash file is owned by root --> fail\
+^wonb t run because bash file is owned by root --> fail\
 $ sudo rm /bin/bash\
 ^will delete bash command\
 $ rm -rf /\
 ^remove ^recursively force delete ^top level of harddrive\
-If you run this while logged in as pi --> won’t happen\
+If you run this while logged in as pi --> wonb t happen\
 BUT\
 $ sudo rm -rf /                 will delete entire harddrive

 # grep
 grep "boo" a_file\
 -n: adds line numbers\
 -vn: prints negative result, lines that do not match search string\
 -c: suppresses printing of matching lines, only display number of lines that match the query\
 -l: only prints filenames of files in query that have lines that match the search string, useful if you're searching through multiple files for the same string\
 -i: treats upper and lower cases as equivalent while matching the search string\
 -x: looks for exact matches only\
 -A: allows you to specify additional lines of context file (grep -A2 "mach" a_file --> machine, boots, bungie)\
 -e$: prints lines that end in the letter 'e'\
 -grep "boots?" a_file --> boot, boots\
 -grep -E "boot|boots" a_file --> boot, boots\
 -special characters: grep '\$' a_file --> broken$tuff\
 -F: finds literal string and not regexps

 # awk
 an awk program operates on each line of an input file\
 BEGIN {initialization awk commands}\
 {awk commands for each line of the file}\
 END {finalization awk commands}

+**Awk examples**
+`$ls -l | awk 'BEGIN {sum-0} {sum=sum+5} END {print sum}'` Looks at the 5th coulum of data in ls-la and sums it

+`ls -la | awk '{for (i=1;i<3;i++) {getline}; print NR, $0}'` prints out every third line of ls -la

 **awk control statements:**\
 if (condition) statement [else statement]\